notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [4035] **NPPM_GETFILENAMEATCURSOR**
-*Retrieves the filename at the current caret position.
+*Retrieves the filename at the current [caret](#caret-and-cursor "cf. 'Caret and Cursor'") position.
-Note, while this message has been created, and is used internally, to retrieve a filename at the current caret position, it does return anything which fulfils the requirements, even single words.*
+Note, while this message has been created, and is used internally, to retrieve a filename at the current [caret](#caret-and-cursor "cf. 'Caret and Cursor'") position, it does return anything which fulfills the requirements, even single words.*

 **Parameters**: